5 Dreaded Words in a Dental Office

 - If it is an HMO and you are out-of-network, “We understand that not everyone is thrilled with their assigned dentist.
 If you would still like to visit our office I’d love to tell you about our new patient specials.”dental insurance

-If the caller insists on understanding the world of dental insurance, you can begin with explaining how it works.
+If the caller asks the 5 dreaded words and insists on understanding the world of dental insurance, you can begin with explaining how it works.
 When I encounter these type of questions, this is what I say:

 “Dental insurance is opposite of medical insurance.
 Dental insurance is like a gift certificate of money for you to use however you wish.
 You will notice on your benefits breakdown that most of the time, you have the same benefit percentages whether you visit an out-of-network or in-network dentist.
 The standard coverage is 100% preventative, 80% basic restorative, and 50% major restorative.
 I will be glad to verify your benefits and if it differs from the standard, I’ll be sure to let you know.”